Announced 2026-05-13 · was due 2026-06-15 · PAUSED on the day · verify against Anthropic's own email/docs

 Claude Code's June 15, 2026 billing change

-Anthropic is moving programmatic Claude usage off your subscription pool onto a separate, dollar-metered credit pool.
+Under the announced change, Anthropic would move programmatic Claude usage off your subscription pool onto a separate, dollar-metered credit pool.
 Interactive use is unchanged.
-Here's who's affected and what to do before June 15.
+It was due 2026-06-15 but was paused that day (see above) — here's who would be affected and what to do if it returns.

 The one-sentence version: if you run Claude through the Agent SDK, claude -p, Claude Code GitHub Actions, or a third-party agent, that usage leaves your normal subscription limit on 2026-06-15 and starts drawing from a fixed monthly credit billed at full API rates, with no rollover.
 If you only use Claude Code interactively in your terminal (and claude.ai / Cowork), nothing changes.